Cally99/scaffold/README.md

 * DJANGO_EMAIL_BACKEND=Defaults to the console-based version which makes the next two settings irrelevant.
 Check [the docs](https://docs.djangoproject.com/en/2.2/topics/email/#email-backends) for more information.
 * DJANGO_EMAIL_HOST=
 * DJANGO_EMAIL_PORT=
+* TLS_ENABLED=set true after SSL certificates have been configured in Heroku

 ### Optional in production